Events & Workshops 2019-2020

 The basics of copyright law and intellectual property will be presented to help creatives understand why maintaining one’s copyright to some work is important for career sustainability.

-FULBRIGHT PROGRAM INFORMATION SESSION
+FULBRIGHT U.S. STUDENT PROGRAM INFO SESSION

 Learn about the Fulbright U.S. Student Program, a fully-funded year-long grant to travel abroad and immerse yourself in another culture and country while working on an art or art history project of your own design.
 SVA's Fulbright Program Advisor, Patty Romeu and IIE/Fulbright Program Officer, Alexa Rowland will provide details on the grant program, eligibility and requirements, how to apply, and important tips on creating a strong application.

 This workshop will provide an overview of the crucial elements of successful freelancing.
 Get a jumpstart on your first freelancing gig and learn how to define your services, negotiate fees and payment schedules, use your online presence to get the work you want, as well as gain tips for marketing and managing your business.
 Resources and general information will be shared that is relevant to all disciplines.
 Open to juniors, seniors, graduate students and recent alumni.

 Learn how to successfully prepare for and navigate the upcoming SVA 2019 Internship Fair on March 22!
 We will discuss the format of the day, what to expect, how to research companies in advance, what to bring with you, how to dress, and how to make the most of your time with employers.
 Open to SVA current students only.

 This overview will cover the application process, student enrollment criteria, responsibilities of students and employers, deadlines, and procedures for the spring semester.